 Key Takeaways

-If you’ve received an adverse report from IP Australia, Sprintlaw has a Trade Mark Adverse Report Advice package where we walk you through your options and next steps.
+If you’ve received an adverse report from IP Australia, Sprintlaw offers a Trade Mark Adverse Report Advice package that walks you through your options and next steps.

 About Sprintlaw